 Forming a new educational concept of independent 6th Form International Schools located on a University campus, this project provides new academic and teaching facilities with 413 new student residences comprising study bedrooms with ensuite facilities.

-Join us and students from Norwich University of the Arts to sketch a slice of the 360 degree view from the top of Castle Mound at Norwich Castle and create a sketched panorama of the Norwich skyline.
+LSI team up with students from Norwich University of the Arts to sketch a slice of the 360 degree view from the top of Castle Mound at Norwich Castle and create a sketched panorama of the Norwich skyline.

 LSI shortlisted in 2017 Self Build on a Shoestring Competition